top of page

 Annie Chapman

 Servants kept middle- and upper-class households standing throughout the Victorian era, and Annie was the daughter of a servant who enjoyed higher status than most others.
 Born Ann Eliza Smith on September 25, 1840, she joined the home of a soldier, George Smith.
 His career took a decidedly less martial turn when, in 1861, Captain Thomas Naylor Leyland hired him as his personal valet, a “gentleman’s gentleman” in a phrase of the day.
 This brought George out of the barracks and into the midst of the landed gentry.
 Virtually every sphere of Victorian society was rigidly hierarchized, and that held true for the household staff, too.
 Vis-à-vis other servants, with the exception of the chef and the butler, perhaps, the valet was perched near the top of the pecking order.
-His duties required a greater degree of physical intimacy with his employer than those of other servants and therefore afforded uncommon insight into his potentially flawed moral character.
-Among a host of responsibilities, valets carried bathwater upstairs, shaved their masters, and packed and unpacked his luggage while abroad.
-In this role, George would have earned a comfortable salary, supplemented by his military pension.
-By about the end of 1861, he, his wife, Ruth, along with his family had taken up residence in the fashionable neighborhood of Knightsbridge near Leyland’s palatial estate, Hyde Park House.
+Among other responsibilities, George would have carried bathwater upstairs, shaved his master, and packed and unpacked his luggage while abroad.
+He would have earned a comfortable salary in this role, supplemented by his military pension.
+The Smiths were golden in terms of finances.
+Nevertheless, unbeknownst to those around him, George’s thoughts had turned in ever darker directions.
+To the shock and horror of his loved ones, he cut his own throat with a razor on June 13, 1863.
+His motives for suicide were never explained.

 Through it all, she drank.
 In fact, in the hours before her murder on September 8, Annie had squandered her doss money on booze.
 By this time, she had become a regular at a common lodging house called Crossingham’s, which stood at 35 Dorset Street.
-At approximately 12:10 a.m, she asked another lodger to fetch her a pint from a nearby pub.
-After putting back a beer in the kitchen, Annie went to the Britannia, a public house located on the corner of Dorset and Commercial Street.
-Later, she came back to Crossingham’s and ate some potatoes in the kitchen.
-It was now about 1:45 a.m., time for the deputy to collect everyone’s doss money.
-Empty-pocketed, Annie appealed to deputy keeper Timothy Donnovan, imploring him to let her stay on credit.
+At about 1:45 a.m., the supervisor collected doss money for the night.
+Empty-pocketed, Annie appealed to deputy keeper Timothy Donnovan, beseeching him to let her stay on credit.
 Donnovan was not having it.
 “You can find money for your beer, and you can’t find money for your bed,” he claimed to have told her.
 “Keep my bed for me.
 I shan’t be long,” she replied.
 As in the case of Polly Nichols, most researchers have taken this response to mean that Annie was planning to raise the requisite funds through prostitution.
-Whatever course she intended to take, she headed outdoors, winding up at 29 Hanbury Street.
-There, a Mrs. Elizabeth Long saw her talking to a man at 5:30 a.m., moments after a clock had struck the hour.
-According to Long's testimony, this “shabby-genteel” fellow, maybe in his forties, asked Annie, “Will you?” to which she had replied, “Yes.”

 At approximately 6 a.m., John Davis, an elderly resident at 29 Hanbury Street stepped outside to discover Annie’s body, her head about six inches from the stairs leading up to the back door.
-As he had done with Polly Nichols, the killer had cut her throat to the back of her spinal column.
-This time, however, the victim had suffered more extensive injuries.
-Slicing open her abdomen, the Ripper had removed her intestines and thrown them over her right shoulder.
-If it hadn’t been clear in the case of Polly Nichols, it certainly was now: the murderer killed because he drew pleasure from mutilating his victims.
-Yet the Hanbury Street atrocity hadn’t ended at mutilation.
-The killer had made off with two macabre keepsakes, having extracted part of her bladder as well as her womb.
+As in the case of Polly Nichols, the killer cut her throat to the back of her spinal column.
+This time, however, the victim suffered more severe mutilation.
+Slicing open her abdomen, the Ripper removed her intestines and placed them above her right shoulder.
+It became clear to investigators: this murderer killed because he drew pleasure from mutilating his victims.
+Horrifyingly, moreover, he had made off with two macabre keepsakes, having extracted part of Annie’s bladder as well as her womb.

 Elisabeth Stride